enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

         text(x, y, text, ...)

-    x, and y are the position of the origin of the text on the 2D projection of the figure.
+    x, and y are the position of the origin of the text.
+If no z keyword argument is given, x and y are the 2D projection of the figure, they belong to [0, 1].
 If a z keyword  argument is given, the text is positionned in 3D, in figure coordinnates.

     **Keyword arguments:**